wagtail/wagtail/docs/getting_started/tutorial.rst

             FieldPanel('body', classname="full"),
         ]

 ``body`` is defined as ``RichTextField``, a special Wagtail field.
-You can use any of the :doc:`Django core fields <django:ref/models/fields>`. ``content_panels`` define the capabilities and the layout of the editing interface. :doc:`More on creating Page models. <../topics/pages>`
+When ``blank=True``, it means that this field is not required and can be empty.
+You can use any of the :doc:`Django core fields <django:ref/models/fields>`. ``content_panels`` define the capabilities and the layout of the editing interface.
+When you add fields to ``content_panels``, it enables them to be edited on the Wagtail interface. :doc:`More on creating Page models. <../topics/pages>`

-Run ``python manage.py makemigrations``, then
-``python manage.py migrate`` to update the database with your model changes.
+Run ``python manage.py makemigrations`` (this will create the migrations file), then ``python manage.py migrate`` (this executes the migrations and updates the database with your model changes).
 You must run the above commands each time you make changes to the model definition.

 You can now edit the homepage within the Wagtail admin area (go to Pages, Homepage, then Edit) to see the new body field.
 Enter some text into the body field, and publish the page.